 Many households and businesses have been severely impacted by COVID-19, there are a number of resources available to offer assistance.

 We know that many people in our community will be facing a difficult and challenging time.
 Financial and welfare support is available.
 We encourage you to explore the links below and Make a Plan for getting through.
-If you have urgent welfare needs, please contact the Civil Defence response team on 0800 442 923.

 The Government has said contact tracing is very important.
 Think about how you can keep track of where you have been, when you were there, and who you have been in contact with.
+You could download the NZ COVID Tracer app.

 The Covid-19 website provides advice on support available from Work and Income; the Wage Subsidy Scheme; Essential Worker Subsidy Scheme; Protection for renters and tenants; Support for Maori communities and businesses; and more. - Government Support Information